-An international panel in 2013 gave scenarios for rise this century, that was straightforward on expansion of warming oceans.
-They'd only allowed then for a small influence from new runoff as from marine ice-sheet instability, known as MISI, primarily on the assumption that Antarctic ice sheets were too stable and vast to irreversibly shrink during this century.
+An international panel in 2013 gave scenarios for rise in this century, straightforwardly on expansion of warming oceans.
+But they'd only allowed then for small influence from new runoff from marine ice-sheet instability, known as MISI, primarily on the assumption that Antarctic ice sheets were too stable, too vast to irreversibly shrink during this century.